damianhakert/damianhakert.github.io/source/handbook/product/making-gifs/index.html.md

 - Screen region support (ability to create a gif off a small portion of the screen)
 - Cursor support (ability to include your cursor in the gif)
 - FPS support (ability to control the amount of frames per second of the outputted gif, important if you want to show some interaction detail)
-- Local saving of gif (uploading to a server should be an option)
+- Local saving of gif (uploading to a server should only be an option)

 #### Gifox (macOS)